 So how did this working class kid get into photography?

 The creative journey began when I inherited my Dad’s ancient Ross Ensign rangefinder film camera.
-When a close friend introduced me to film making, it inspired me to enrol on a three year course at Birmingham’s School of Photography as a mature student.
+Later, when a close friend introduced me to film making, it was just the inspiration I needed to enrol on a three year course at Birmingham’s School of Photography as a mature student.
 However, film production wasn’t for me and was dropped in favour of still-photography.

 Graduating from college in 1975, I found work as a photo-journalist on the bizarrely named “Kidderminster Shuttle”, a local paper in the English town of the same name.
-It was a little after starting that I exhibited a series of photographs at the Ludlow Festival, based around the vintage book “Around About The Crooked Steeple” by Simon Evans.
+A year in and I exhibited a series of photographs at the Ludlow Festival, based around the vintage book “Around About The Crooked Steeple” by Simon Evans.
 A fascinating story that can be read here.

 Following significant changes in the industry, however, Slidefile closed and I left for the tranquility of the County Waterford coast to run a smaller niche agency called The Irish Image Collection for a few years.
 But nothing lasts and with the introduction of the internet, the “one man agency” became extinct and I returned to freelance photography for a number of clients, chiefly Tourism Ireland.
 Then around 2007, I saw a niche to teach digital photography and established Copper Coast Workshops in my loft studio…

-Gradually age caught up with us, old bones needed some heat and so my wife and I migrated to Frigiliana, an ancient Moorish Village on the Andalucian coast.
-And it’s here, over the last 6 years I’ve had the opportunity to work on the books and photography that have been sitting on my to-do list for a long time…
+Gradually age caught up and old bones and muscles needed heat so my wife and I migrated to Frigiliana, an ancient Moorish village on the Andalucian coast.
+It’s here I’ve had the opportunity to work on photography and books that have been on my to-do list for a long, long time.